 Imagine your brick-and-mortar store on Black Friday.
 The queues are endless.
 People start tapping their feet impatiently.

-You need to deal with this or your customers will get frustrated, pull at each other’s hair, or simply get up and leave.
+You need to deal with this or your customers will get frustrated, start fighting, or simply get up and leave.

 Check out this example from J Crew:

-Thus, whilst simulation is definitely our go-to advice (take the blue pill Neo, for God’s sake!), there is still room for error because unfortunately simulation doesn’t rely on real people.
+Whilst simulation is definitely our go-to advice (take the blue pill Neo, for God’s sake!), there is still room for error because unfortunately, simulation doesn’t rely on real people.

 Except on Black Friday.

-Make sure your analytics are capable of making accurate predictions, and you have a holistic picture of who you customers are before you start your Black Friday/Cyber Monday campaigns.
+Make sure your analytics are capable of making accurate predictions, and you have a holistic picture of who your customers are before you start your Black Friday/Cyber Monday campaigns.